 We wanted to have a wood and concrete kitchen, and heard about the genius material called microcement.
 It is a cement based coating which you can use on most materials, even for seamless walls and floors.
 Since it’s only 2mm thick it is a great and easy alternative to achieve your concrete wishes without all the hassle of making something out of full concrete which will also be very heavy.

 In total this project took us 4 days to complete, but it was a lot of fun and we are super happy with the result!
-The guys from Carament were very helpful and answered any questions we had along the way!
+The guys from Beton Vivet were very helpful and answered any questions we had along the way!

-We used a complete microcement set from Carament which includes all the material you need.
+We used a complete microcement set from Beton Vivet which includes all the material you need.
 The set consists of a primer, the microcement powder in colour 60, resin to mix it and the two different top coats.
-You also need a French spatula, rollers, a weight, a mixer, a small sander, something to cover your floors and some excitement :D The set comes with a booklet which explains the whole process so it’s easy to use.
+You also need a French spatula, rollers, a scale, a mixer, a small sander, something to cover your floors and some excitement :D The set comes with a booklet which explains the whole process so it’s easy to use.

 Now let’s check how the process went!